 If you are all about glitter and rainbows then embrace this fully.
 Don’t hold back!

-Take a deeper look into who you are, who you are trying to reach, what your potential customers are attracted to visually so you can design a brand accordingly.
+Take a deeper look into who you are, who you are trying to reach, what your potential customers are attracted to visually so you can design your website accordingly.
 Once you have a good idea of this, you can start building your brand design with purpose and direction.

 You can either start here at fonts or move onto color.
 Both of these elements of your brand can work off of each other and there’s no exact formula for choosing the perfect combination.
-Start with whatever you feel inspired from.
+Start with whatever inspires you.